dillionmegida/thewebfor5/src/pages/p/general/what-are-static-site-generators/index.md

 ### Demerits of static sites

-- Adding contents become a pain because unlike dynamic sites where the database needs to be updated, static files would require an entire...
+- Adding contents become a pain because unlike dynamic sites where the database is updated, static files would require an entire deployment to the server.
 - Real-time content like notifications, updates, generally things which require a background code running are not possible because everything is static once the page loads.

 Now we see the beauty of static sites.
 To make things easier, SSGs were created.